Avik9/Dynamic-Memory-Allocator/README.md

 ## Free List Heads

-In the file `include/sfmm.h`, you will see the following declaration:
+In the file `include/sfmm.h`, one will see the following declaration:

 ```c
 #define NUM_FREE_LISTS 10